Kodungallur: Portuguese era

 Portuguese navigators began operating in South India from the early 16th century CE.
 During this period, Kodungallur was a "tributary state" of the kingdom of Kozhikode (Calicut) of Zamorins (Samoothiris).
 Since Kodungallur was sandwiched between the kingdom of Kozhikode and the kingdom of Kochi, it was a matter of frequent dispute for both the kings.
 The chieftain of Kodungallur often switched allegiance from one king to another.

 The Portuguese spice trade was challenged by the kings of Kozhikode in the Indian Ocean.
 The port of Kodungallur had a sizeable Jewish, native Christian and Muslim population at the time.
 Portuguese Company extended their aggression on Calicut to allied coastal city-states, including Kodungallur.
 The port was almost completely destroyed by the Portuguese (Suarez de Menezes) on 1 September 1504.

 Kodungallur, being a port city at the northern end of the Vembanad lagoon, was a strategic entry point for Zamorin's army and fleet into the Kerala backwaters.
 Hence, in October 1504 Zamorin dispatched a force to fortify Kodungallur.
 Reading this movement as a preparation for a renewed attack on Kochi, the Portuguese commander, Lopo Soares, ordered a preemptive strike.
 A squadron of around ten fighting ships, accompanied by numerous fighting boats from Kochi, headed up to Kodungallur.
 The heavier ships, unable to make their way into the shallow channels, anchored at Palliport (Pallipuram, on the outer edge of Vypin island), while the smaller frigates progressed to the destination.

-Converging on Kodungallur, the Portuguese-Kochi fleet quickly dispersed the Calicut forces on the beach using cannons, and launched their composite army – some 1,000 Portuguese soldiers and 1,000 Nair warriors of Kochi – who took on the rest of the enemy force in Kodungallur.
+Converging on Kodungallur, the Portuguese-Kochi fleet quickly dispersed the Calicut forces on the beach using cannons, and launched their composite army – some 1,000 Portuguese soldiers and 1,000 soldiers of Kochi – who took on the rest of the enemy force in Kodungallur.
 The assault troops captured and sacked the city of Kodungallur, and was set on fire by the squads led by Duarte Pacheco Pereira and Diogo Fernandes Correa.
 Nonetheless, according to some records, Portuguese arsonists spared the Saint Thomas Christian quarters in the city.
 (At the time the community was in a tenuous position: though thriving in the spice trade and protected by their own militia, the local political sphere was volatile and the Saint Thomas Christians had found themselves under pressure from the rajas of Calicut, Cochin and other small kingdoms in the area.
 Hence the community had sought an alliance with the Portuguese newcomers.
 Since they were one of the major suppliers of pepper in the region, the Portuguese also found the relationship reciprocating.)
-This might have helped the ancient Christian community of Kodungallur from extinction during the 1504 assault on the city.